 Definition:

-As a noun, it can refer to a treatment or substance (like a tonic) that restores health or vitality.
+As a noun, “restorative” can refer to a treatment or substance (like a tonic) that restores health or vitality.
 As an adjective, it describes the healing or renewing effect something has.

 Etymology

-• The word “restorative” comes from the verb restore, which originates from Latin restaurare, meaning “to rebuild, renew, or repair.”
+- The word “restorative” comes from the verb restore, which traces back to Latin restaurare, meaning “to rebuild, renew, or repair.”

-So, the word has always carried the sense of bringing something back to its original, healthy, or strong state.
+So, the word has always carried the sense of bringing something back to its original, healthy, or strong state, which is why you may also see related vocabulary like replenish and rehabilitation used in similar contexts.

 Example Sentences:

-• Yoga is not only physical exercise—it also has a deeply restorative effect on mental clarity and calm.
+- Yoga is not only physical exercise — it also has a deeply restorative effect on focus and everyday calm.

-• The herbal tea acted as a natural restorative, easing her nerves and soothing her digestion.
+- The herbal tea acted as a natural restorative, easing her nerves and supporting a gentler digestion.

 Restorative Synonyms: